How to Create Elementor Password-Protected Page In 5 Simple Steps?

 And that's it!

-With these simple steps, you can create a password-protected page in Elementor using The Plus Addons.
+With these 6 simple steps, you can easily create a password-protected page in Elementor using The Plus Addons.

-👉 Side Note: ElementsKit is also a powerful addon that has almost similar steps like the plus addons.
+👉 Side Note: ElementsKit is also a powerful addon that has almost similar steps as The Plus Addons for Elementor.

 Customizing Your Elementor Password Protected Page/Content

-• Customize the password form: By default, the password protection widget includes a basic password form.
-However, you can or rather say, you should customize the form to match your brand and style.
+- Customize the password form: The password protection widget includes a basic password form by default.
+However, you can, or rather say, you should customize the form to match your brand and style.
 Just hop on to the style tab & play around.

-• Add custom styling: The Plus addons styling tab allow you to add custom styling to your password-protected page, including custom fonts, colors, and layouts.
+- Add custom styling & Custom functionality: The Plus addons styling tab allows you to add custom styling to your password-protected page, including custom fonts, colors, and layouts.

-• Add custom functionality: If you need to add custom functionality, such as the ability to restrict access by user role, you can do so using Elementor's advanced customization options.
+Also, if you need custom functionality, such as restricting access by user role, you can do so in the advanced settings.

 Troubleshooting Common Issues